matuteiglesias/journal/content/Dev/2025-06-30_Setup_and_Deployment_of_Stable_Diffusion_Web_UI.md

 **🕒 13:40–15:10**
 **🏷️ Labels**: Stable Diffusion, Web Ui, Python, Troubleshooting, Deployment
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The main goal of this session was to set up and deploy the Stable Diffusion Web UI using AUTOMATIC1111's interface on a local environment, ensuring all dependencies are met and troubleshooting any issues that arise.
+The main goal of this session was to set up and deploy the Stable Diffusion Web UI using AUTOMATIC1111's interface on a local environment, ensuring all dependencies are met and [[troubleshooting]] any issues that arise.

 ### Key Activities
 - **Environment Setup**: Successfully rebuilt the [[Python]] virtual environment, installed necessary dependencies, and launched the UI with `launch.py`.
 A warning about `jsonmerge` was noted but was non-blocking.